From Snacks to Safety: A Comprehensive Guide to Essential Items for a Memorable and Stress-Free Road Trip

 Here’s a few things you definitely need to pack and here’s why:

 - Snacks, snacks, and more snacks.
-My go to nosh-vice is a couple of packs of Chewy Sweethearts, Hot Tamales candy, Cheetos and Doritos.
+My go to nosh-vice on a road trip is a couple of packs of Chewy Sweethearts, Hot Tamales candy, Cheetos and Doritos.
 I’m a Diet Coke kind of gal, and iced coffee with almond milk and stevia drops in it.
 So, I pack a go bag with ice packs and off I go.
 This is also a cost savings trick, because who wants to pay the outrageous prices for gas station snacks?

 - A good playlist or podcast, ’cause let’s be real, listening to bad tunes is a miss.
 Music sets the tone for the day and part of making memories on a holiday.